Why More Antivirus Tools Can Harm Your Computer

 New threats appear daily.
 Updates keep you safe.

-✔ Enable automatic updates & scans
+✔ Enable Automatic Updates & Scans

 A single well-maintained antivirus is far better than stacking multiple tools.